Choosing a treatment centre - from referral to treatment

 If you travel to or from public approved treatment, you may be covered for travel expenses in connection with the treatment, but pay a deductible.
 The deductible varies depending on whether the place you are traveling to is inside or outside your own health region.
 For more information, see patient travel coverage.

-Waiting time breaches
+Waiting time exceeded

 Complaint